TITLES AND

 "Joey" (11/19/61):

-Timmy's friend Joey Young is despondent after he's blinded until Timmy trains Lassie to guide him in preparation for him to have his own guide dog.
-But when Joey is declared too young to have a guide dog, Timmy feels there is only one decision, to give Lassie to him.
+Timmy's friend Joey Young is despondent after he's blinded by a firecracker until Timmy trains Lassie to guide him in preparation for him to have his own guide dog.
+But when Joey is declared too young to have a guide dog, Timmy feels there is only one solution, to give Lassie to him.
+Will a visit to a camp for blind children change his mind about needing a dog.
 Joey: Michael Burns.
 Cora Young: Jacqueline Scott.
 Stan Morton: James Seay.

 • Note: Seay shows up later in the season as Dr. Porter, the vet.